facebookresearch/demucs/README.md

 ```

-If you have a GPU, but you run out of memory, please use `--segment SEGMENT` to reduce length of each split. `SEGMENT` should be changed to a integer.
-Personally recommend not less than 10 (the bigger the number is, the more memory is required, but quality may increase).
+If you have a GPU, but you run out of memory, please use `--segment SEGMENT` to reduce length of each split. `SEGMENT` should be changed to a integer describing the length of each segment in seconds.
+A segment length of at least 10 is recommended (the bigger the number is, the more memory is required, but quality may increase).
+Note that the Hybrid Transformer models only support a maximum segment length of 7.8 seconds.
 Create an environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` is also helpful.
-If this still cannot help, please add `-d cpu` to the command line.
+If this still does not help, please add `-d cpu` to the command line.
 See the section hereafter for more details on the memory requirements for GPU acceleration.

 Separated tracks are stored in the `separated/MODEL_NAME/TRACK_NAME` folder.
 There you will find four stereo wav files sampled at 44.1 kHz: `drums.wav`, `bass.wav`,
 `other.wav`, `vocals.wav` (or `.mp3` if you used the `--mp3` option).

-All audio formats supported by `torchaudio` can be processed (i.e. wav, mp3, flac, ogg/vorbis on Linux/Mac OS X etc.).
+All audio formats supported by `torchaudio` can be processed (i.e. wav, mp3, flac, ogg/vorbis on Linux/macOS, etc.).
 On Windows, `torchaudio` has limited support, so we rely on `ffmpeg`, which should support pretty much anything.
 Audio is resampled on the fly if necessary.
-The output will be a wave file encoded as int16.
+The output will be a wav file encoded as int16.
 You can save as float32 wav files with `--float32`, or 24 bits integer wav with `--int24`.
-You can pass `--mp3` to save as mp3 instead, and set the bitrate with `--mp3-bitrate` (default is 320kbps).
+You can pass `--mp3` to save as mp3 instead, and set the bitrate (in kbps) with `--mp3-bitrate` (default is 320).

 It can happen that the output would need clipping, in particular due to some separation artifacts.
 Demucs will automatically rescale each output stem so as to avoid clipping.
 This can however break